bhakra nangal dam

 The Bhakra Beas Management Board (BBMB) traces its roots to the Indus Water Treaty of 1960 between India and Pakistan, which allocated the Ravi, Beas, and Sutlej rivers to India for exclusive use.
 A comprehensive master plan was devised to maximize these rivers’ potential for irrigation, power generation, and flood control, with the Bhakra and Beas projects at its core, established through joint efforts of Punjab and Rajasthan.

-Post the reorganization of Punjab in 1966 and the subsequent creation of Haryana, the Bhakra Management Board was constituted under the Punjab Reorganization Act.
+After Punjab was reorganized in 1966 and Haryana was created, the Bhakra Management Board was constituted under the Punjab Reorganization Act.
 Over time, it transformed into the Bhakra Beas Management Board, taking over management responsibilities for Bhakra Nangal and Beas Project Works.
 Today, BBMB regulates water and power supply across Punjab, Haryana, Rajasthan, Himachal Pradesh, Delhi, and Chandigarh.

 BBMB’s management structure comprises a chairperson, two whole-time members from Punjab and Haryana, and nominated representatives from Rajasthan and Himachal Pradesh.
 This collaborative governance ensures effective coordination among partner states.
-With around 12,000 employees, including 696 Group A officers from partner states, BBMB plays a pivotal role in regional water resource management and power distribution, contributing significantly to the socio-economic development of the region.
+With around 12,000 employees, including 696 Group A officers from partner states, BBMB plays a pivotal role in regional water resource management and power distribution, contributing significantly to the region’s socio-economic development.

 Bhakra Nangal project